Safeguarding Policy for The Hygiene Bank

 This policy applies to all activities carried out by The Hygiene Bank and below is a brief description of those activities:

-This policy applies in respect of The Hygiene Bank’s responsibilities towards the following groups of people:
+This policy applies in respect of The Hygiene Bank’s responsibilities towards the following groups of people, that may interact with our organisation both directly or indirectly:

 4.0 SAFEGUARDING RISKS

-Where these risks apply to The Hygiene Bank they are maintained on The Hygiene Bank’s risk register, they are reviewed and reported at Trustee meetings and risk assessments are performed annually by the designated Safeguarding Officer or in the event of any major changes to The Hygiene Bank operating model or any serious incident.
+These risks are maintained on The Hygiene Bank’s risk register, they are reviewed and reported at Trustee meetings and risk assessments are performed annually by the designated Safeguarding Officer or in the event of any major changes to The Hygiene Bank operating model.

 Risk impact and probability (including applicability) are assessed and where any risks are considered to be outside risk tolerance or cannot be mitigated an appropriate action plan is put in place to reduce or eliminate the risk.